HumanCompatibleAI/eirli/README.rst

 then calculating a loss as a function of those two transformations.
 Sometimes an extra context object is passed in

-Some examples are: - In SimCLR, the context and target are the same image frame, and augmentation and then encoding is applied to both context and target, before pulling the context and target representations together [TODO mention projection decoder] - In TemporalCPC, the context is a frame at time t, and the target a frame at time t+k, and then, similarly to SimCLR above, augmentation is applied to the frame before it's put through an encoder, and the two resulting representations pulled together - In a Variational Autoencoder, the context and target are the same image frame.
+Some examples are:

+- In **SimCLR**, the context and target are the same image frame, and augmentation and then encoding is applied to both context and target, before pulling the context and target representations together [TODO mention projection decoder]
+- In **TemporalCPC**, the context is a frame at time t, and the target a frame at time t+k, and then, similarly to SimCLR above, augmentation is applied to the frame before it's put through an encoder, and the two resulting representations pulled together
+- In a **Variational Autoencoder**, the context and target are the same image frame.
 An bottleneck encoder and then a reconstructive decoder are applied to the context, and this reconstructed context is compared to the target through a L2 pixel loss
-- A Dynamics Prediction model can be seen as an analogical combination of an autoencoder (which tries to predict a full image frame) and TemporalCPC, which predicts future information based on current information.
+- A **Dynamics Prediction** model can be seen as an conceptual combination of an autoencoder (which tries to predict the current full image frame) and TemporalCPC, which predicts future information based on current information.
 In the case of a Dynamics model, we predict a future frame (the target) given the current frame (context) and an action as extra context.

 This abstraction isn't perfect, but we believe it is coherent enough to allow for a good number of shared mechanisms between algorithms, and